tlc033/n8n-installer/README.md

 ✅ [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) - A powerful, node-based UI for Stable Diffusion workflows.
 Build and run image-generation pipelines visually, with support for custom nodes and extensions.

+✅ [**RAGApp**](https://github.com/ragapp/ragapp) - Open-source application to build Retrieval-Augmented Generation (RAG) assistants over your data.
+Provides a web UI for chat and an HTTP API for integration with your workflows.

 ✅ [**Dify**](https://dify.ai/) - An open-source AI application development platform that provides comprehensive LLMOps capabilities, including workflow management, prompt engineering, RAG pipelines, and AI agent orchestration.
 Perfect for building production-ready AI applications.

 ✅ [**Qdrant**](https://qdrant.tech/) - A high-performance open-source vector store, specialized for AI.
 While Supabase also offers vector capabilities, Qdrant is included for its speed, making it ideal for demanding AI tasks.